 - Change the Value to a MAC address of your liking.
 It needs to be entered without any dash or colon, like this: D4FB6A7C31B4 then hit OK.
 By the way, if the new address doesn’t work out — some adapters can only take certain variations — just enter another one.

 And that’s it, restart your computer, and your new address will apply.
-To undo this repeat step from 1 to 4 then choose Not Present before clicking OK.
+To undo this repeat steps from 1 to 4 then choose Not Present before clicking OK.
 Also, if you re-install Windows from scratch, the real MAC will be restored, too.

 How to change the MAC address of a Mac computer